AI and Jobs in Austria: Which Professions Are Changing Fastest

 • Sector context: ÖNACE 2025 (effective since 1 Jan 2025) for economic sections A–S. The VSE 2022 was conducted under ÖNACE 2008; at the section level the structure is identical.

-• AI Impact: Integer 0–10 per occupational group, qualitatively curated following Karpathy's rubric (cognitive/digital task content).
+• AI Impact: An integer from 0 to 10 per occupational group, qualitatively curated following Karpathy's rubric (cognitive/digital task content).
 The score is a documented assessment, not an empirical measurement.

 What You Can Do with the Map